 What happens during a biofeedback session?

 In a normal biofeedback session, electrodes are attached to your skin.
 They send information to a small monitor that translates the measurements into either a tone that varies in pitch, a visual meter that varies in brightness, or a computer screen that shows lines moving across a grid.
 The biofeedback therapist then leads you in mental exercises.
 Through trial and error, you can soon learn to identify the mental activities that will bring about the physical changes you want.

 What is biofeedback good for?

-Biofeedback seems to be effective for a range of health problems.
-For example, it shows promise for treating urinary incontinence, which is a problem for more than 15 million Americans.
+Biofeedback seems to be effective for a range of health problems, such as urinary incontinence, which is a problem for more than 15 million Americans.
 Some people choose biofeedback over drugs because of the lack of side effects.
 Based on findings in clinical studies, the Agency for Health Care Policy and Research has recommended biofeedback therapy as a treatment for urinary incontinence.
 It may also help people with fecal incontinence.

 Biofeedback may also be useful for the following health problems:

 - Chronic pain

 - Eating disorders, including anorexia nervosa, bulimia, and overeating

 - Irritable bowel syndrome (IBS)